 The more devoted to Islam a person is, the less he is able to love others.
 Muhammad said: “None of you truly believes until I am more beloved to him than his child, his father and all the people” (Muslim 1:71)

 Devoted Muslims have their minds and emotions taken away.
 This is why they strap explosives on their own children.
-When a Christian marries a Muslim out of shallow sentiments, he/she will suck his partner dry until she is bereft of life and reduced into a shell.
+When a Christian woman now marries a Muslim out of shallow sentiments, he will suck her dry until she is bereft of life and reduced to a shell.
 Knowing Jesus Christ is the only key to true love.
 There is no love in Islam.